Michael Murphy (sports executive)

 Michael Murphy is an American sports executive.
-He is CEO and co-founder of Cleveland Pro Soccer, the ownership group of Cleveland's MLS NEXT Pro soccer team and prospective NWSL team.
+He is the CEO and co-founder of Cleveland Pro Soccer, the ownership group of Cleveland's MLS NEXT Pro soccer team and prospective NWSL team.

 Early life and education

-Murphy was born and raised in Northeast Ohio.
-He graduated from St. Ignatius High School, a Jesuit high school in Cleveland, in 1996, and earned his B.A. from the College of the Holy Cross, in 2000.
-Murphy went on to graduate with his J.D. from University of Akron School of Law in 2003.
+Murphy was born and raised inUniversity Heights, Ohio.
+He graduated from St. Ignatius High School, a Jesuit high school in Cleveland, in 1996.
+He then graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in 2000 and earned a Juris Doctor (J.D.) from the University of Akron School of Law in 2003.

 Military service

 Murphy was commissioned as an Army Officer in 2000.
 He was a Captain in the U.S. Army, where he served on active duty as a Judge Advocate from 2004-2008.
 In 2005, Murphy deployed as a member of the Aviation Brigade, 3rd Infantry Division in support of Operation Iraqi Freedom, where he was awarded the Bronze Star Medal.